Arm Lift Surgery – Tighten Those Flabby Arms

 If you have smooth skin and just a little flab, liposuction may do the trick.
 If you have a large amount of fat, or sun-damaged and/or poor-quality skin, an arm lift may be needed to see any substantial improvements.

-Your arm lift surgeon will make incisions either on the inside or on the back of your arm.
+Your surgeon will make incisions either on the inside or on the back of your arm.
 The incision may span from your underarm to just above your elbow.
 A minimal incision arm lift only requires incisions in the area where the inner, upper arms join the armpit.

 If you only have a small amount of skin around your armpit, you may be a candidate for a minimal incision arm lift.
 Some people, including those who have lost massive amounts of weight following a weight loss surgery such as gastric bypass or Lap Band, may have a lot more excess, sagging skin in the arm area.
 This may require an incision that spans from the elbow, along the arm pit and onto the side of the chest.